tom2433/LiftTracker/README.md

 allow search suggestions to include muscle groups in addition to lift names on the existing lift entry card on the session in progress screen.

+put a "usual pattern" line graph of average distribution between weight values per set in the session in progress screen underneath a lift in progress.

 ## 07-23

 on lift screen, show most recent sets as bar graph. potentially put a pie chart of lift distribution on expanded muscle group card.